 You should prepare full documentation, run dual pre-approvals with an experienced real estate broker San Diego lenders trust, and target the SDHC window if your timeline aligns.

 You’re deciding between a flat, potentially faster $50,000 and a percentage-based loan that can be less than $50,000 in these zips.
-Weigh speed, size of assistance, and long-term cost.
+Weigh speed, size of assistance, and long-term cost before committing to either path.

 Pros of SDHC Middle-Income Program: